LegumeFederation/cvitjs/README.md

 If you wish to add configuration data for CViT without re-building the tool, you may place the files directly in `ui/build/cvitjs`.

-If you want to use a custom build of CViTjs, grab and build [CViTjs](https://github.com/LegumeFederation/cvitjs/tree/preact/buildalt).
+If you want to use a custom build of CViTjs, navigate to the `cvitjs/` submodule and write and build your changes.
+This is most often used when wanting to change CViT's css or the click on feature Popover display.
 Place the resulting files from the build directory directly into `ui/build/cvitjs/build`.
+These changes will last until you rebuild the GCViT ui component.

 Any changes to CViT that you want to keep when re-building the UI component will need to be placed in `ui/public/cvitjs`